CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-PIM.md

 ## Verify EVPN-PIM

-Run the NCLU `net show mroute` command or the vtysh `show ip mroute` command to review the multicast route information in FRR.
+Run the NCLU `net show mroute` command or the vtysh `show ip mroute` command to review the multicast route information in FRRouting.
 When using EVPN-PIM, every VTEP acts as both source and destination for a VNI-MDT group, therefore, mroute entries on each VTEP should look like this:

 ```
 cumulus@switch:~$ net show mroute